mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/readme.md

     print(hero.attack())
 ```

 You should see a value between 0 and 140 in the terminal.
+Remember to run this code a few times and look for a range of values that fits with the values you are expecting!

 # Add Armor

-let's create a method that allows us to add armor.
+Let's create a method that allows us to add armor.

 This method should receive an armor object that should be added to the list `self.armors` that was instantiated in the constructor.